bioimagesuiteweb/bisweb-manual/docs/README.md

 * [Displaying Images](viewers.md) -- we discuss here how the core viewer in BioImage Suite web works (including colormapping etc.).
 This is shared by the almost all the applications.
 * [The Overlay Viewer Application](overlayviewer.md) -- an application optimized for displaying functional overlays, including a brief description of the Mosaic Viewer Tool included here.
 * [The Image Editor Application](imageeditor.md) -- an application that can be used for interactive segmentation and VOI analysis of images.
-* [The Connectivity Visualization Tool](tools/conncontrol.md) -- an application to visualize connectome matrices
+* [The Connectivity Visualization Tool](tools/conncontrol.md) -- an application to visualize connectome matrices.
 * [The MNI2TAL Tool](tools/mni2tal.md) -- an application to map MNI to Talairach coordinates and vice-versa.
+* [The Dual Viewer Tool](tools/dualviewer.md) -- an advanced dual viewer application.
+This is intended to be primarily used for image registration tasks.

 These documents describe how to perform specific tasks in one or more of the applications in the software.